DhavitG/yt/README.md

-# YouTube homepage clone using only HTML and CSS
+# YouTube homepage clone
+Using only HTML and CSS